slint-ui/slint/api/cpp/docs/getting_started.md

 # Getting Started

 Once Slint is built, you can use it in your CMake application or library target in two steps:

 1. Associate the `.slint` files that you'd like to use by calling the `slint_target_sources` cmake command.
-The first parameter is your application (or library) CMake target, and the parameters following are the names of the `.slint` files.
-This will result in the
-   `.slint` files to be compiled into C++ source code.
+The first parameter is your application (or library) build target, and the parameters following are the names of the `.slint` files you want to include.
+This will compile the `.slint` files to C++ source code and included that into your built target.
-2. The generated C++ source code also needs the Slint run-time library.
-This dependency is satisfied by linking `Slint::Slint` into your target with the `target_link_libraries` command.
+2. The generated C++ source code needs the Slint run-time library.
+Use `target_link_libraries` to link your build target to `Slint::Slint`.

-A typical example looks like this:
+A minimal CMake `CMakeLists.txt` file looks like this:

 ```cmake
 cmake_minimum_required(VERSION 3.19)